Soldiers at Seoul Station. (Yonhap)

 A total of six military personnel were confirmed to be infected with COVID-19 as of Sunday, and 1,300 service members were quarantined, the Ministry of National Defense said.

 “More and more soldiers are suspected of having come into contact with those confirmed to be infected.
-We had to expand the quarantine,” a Defense Ministry official said.
+We’re expanding the quarantine,” a Defense Ministry official said.

 A lockdown is in effect for all service members in Daegu and North Gyeongsang Province, with no visitors allowed.
-Soldiers and officers across all bases are prohibited from taking leave or seeing incoming visitors, with few exceptions and only for family emergencies.
+Soldiers and officers across all bases are prohibited from taking leave or seeing visitors, with few exceptions such as family emergencies.
+The ministry suspended the conscription of soldiers there.

 By Choi Si-young (email@example.com